voxduy/voxduy.github.io/_tabs/about.md

 Some of words to introduce myself:

 + LEARNING - Kubernetes
-+ RESEARCHING - eBPF for DDoS Protection
++ RESEARCHING - eBPF for DDoS Protection | Containerlab - Lab as a Code
 + Huge passion for Raspberry Pi, Home Lab, DIY.

 **Vo Nhat Duy**